awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3-install-osx.md

 **To install the EB CLI with Homebrew**

-1. Make sure you have the latest version of Homebrew
+1. Ensure you have the latest version of Homebrew\.

    ```
    $ brew update
    ```

-1. Run `brew install awsebcli`:
+1. Run `brew install awsebcli`\.

    ```
    $ brew install awsebcli
    ```

-1. Verify that the EB CLI is installed correctly:
+1. Verify that the EB CLI is installed correctly\.

    ```
    $ eb --version